caktus/django-sticky-uploads/README.rst

 Requirements/Installing
 -----------------------------------

-django-sticky-uploads requires Python 2.7 or 3.4+.
-It also requires 1.8 <= Django <= 2.0.
+django-sticky-uploads requires requires Django 1.11 or 2.0, and a Python that is supported by the chosen version of Django.

 The easiest way to install django-sticky-uploads is using `pip <http://www.pip-installer.org/>`_::